rnmurthy1996/Stock-Market-Predictor/README.md

 ![](Figure_1.png)

-However, this data isn't partuclarly useful on it's own and needs to be compared to the returns from SPY to guage outperformance (or underperformance) of the broader market.
+However, this data isn't particlarly useful on it's own and needs to be compared to the returns from SPY to guage outperformance (or underperformance) of the broader market.
 The data that jumps out on first glance are the edge cases, companies with F-scores of 0 or 9.
 The 0 group vastly underperformed the broader market, indicating that this score is a good indicator of failing businesses.
 On the flip side, the 9 group vastly outperformed the broader market, indicating that this score is a good indicator of thriving businesses.

 ![](Figure_2.png)